Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 End of assembler dump.
 ```

-We can see that this function reads the flag at `rbp-0x160+0x56`.
+We can see that this function reads the flag at address stored in `rbp-0x160+0x56`.
-Let's set a breakpoint at `werify_flag+75` to see where the flag is read.
+Let's set a breakpoint at `verify_flag+75` to see where the flag is read.

 ```
 pwndbg> break *(verify_flag+75)